freesewing/freesewing/markdown/org/docs/designs/gozer/instructions/en.md

 ## Step 3: Enjoy!

 That's it, you are all done.
-Put it on and scare the neighborhood
+Put it on and scare the neighborhood.